-The 2021 system performance was over 99% complete at both stations (Figure 2-1).
-Data loss was exclusively due to local power outages on the local main power line.
+The 2022 system performance was over 95% complete at both stations (Figure 2-1).
+Data loss was due to local power outages and synchronicity issues between the data logger and data card.
 The utilization of a spare IRGA allowed annual calibrations to occur with no associated data loss.
-Additionally, instrumentation at the climate stations was collecting data that could be used to gap-fill through modelling (described in Section 2.6) for any periods without computed 30-minute fluxes.
-These steps resulted in a 100% data representation for the year of 2021.
+Additionally, instrumentation at the climate stations was collecting data that could be used to gap-fill through modelling (described in Section 2.6) for any periods without computed half-hourly fluxes.

-Figure 2-1: System High Frequency Performance in 2021.
+Figure 2-1: System High Frequency Performance in 2022.